Skip to main content

 Course summary

-If you’re passionate about storytelling and want to build a career doing what you love, the BA (Hons) English: Creative and Professional Writing degree is for you.
-This course will help you find your unique voice, grow your writing skills, and prepare for a wide range of exciting career paths.
+Are you passionate about storytelling and want to build a career doing what you love?
+The BA (Hons) English: Creative and Professional Writing degree is for you.
+We'll help you find your unique voice, grow your writing skills, and prepare for an exciting future.

-In your second year, you’ll undertake a placement to gain real-world experience, tailored to suit your own career goals.
-In your final year, you’ll produce a major piece of writing that reflects your interests, supported by guidance from lecturers and industry professionals.
+In your second year, you'll complete a placement tailored to your own career goals.
+This helps you gain crucial real-world experience.
+In your final year, you'll produce a major piece of writing to reflect your interests.
+You'll receive support and guidance from both your lecturers and industry professionals.

-You’ll also have access to amazing resources like our WritingHUB, Spark Sunderland radio station, guest talks from professionals in the creative sectors, and various literary field trips.
+You'll also access amazing resources like our WritingHUB and Spark Sunderland radio station.
+Guest talks from creative professionals and literary field trips offer even more opportunities.

 When you graduate, you’ll be well-prepared to go into a range of roles such as: